bitindi/docs/content/docs/wallet/keyboard-shortcuts.md

 toc: true
 ---

-## Effortlessly navigate through BitindiWallet using keyboard shortcuts and execute actions on specific screens with simple key combinations to enhance your BlockWallet experience.
+## Effortlessly navigate through BitindiWallet using keyboard shortcuts and execute actions on specific screens with simple key combinations to enhance your BitindiWallet experience.

 ### How do keyboard shortcuts work?